|

 __________

-WHITE FAMILIES LEAVING
+WHITE FAMILIES LEAVING VIRGINIA.
+The New York

-has reliable information when it states that, in consequence
+Times says that it has reliable information when it

-Virginia begin to see that the subject of slavery is
+heavy property-holders of Virginia begin to see that the

-destined to produce interminable strife in that State in the
+strife in that State in the future, and materially decrease

-future, and materially decrease the value of property.
+the value of property.
+Families are accordingly

-Families are accordingly preparing to leave the State; panic
+preparing to leave the State; panic pervades all classes of

-pervades all classes of citizens; there is no freedom of
+citizens; there is no freedom of speech; suspicion and

-speech; suspicion and distrust are abroad; the last resort
+distrust are abroad; the last resort to check the progress

-to check the progress of crime, the jury system, has become
+of crime, the jury system has become weak and corrupt; the

-weak and corrupt; the spirit of religion is dying out, and
+spirit of religion is dying out, and infidelity taking its

-infidelity taking its place.
-The country, according to
+place.
+The country, according to this representation,

 |